Pete Noga

-Petelo "Pete" Noga (born June 24, 1964) is a former American football linebacker who played 3 games as a "replacement player" during the 1987 NFLPA strike for the St. Louis Cardinals of the National Football League.
+Petelo "Pete" Noga (born June 24, 1964) is a former American football linebacker who played 3 games as a "replacement player" during the 1987 NFLPA strike for the St. Louis Cardinals of the National Football League (NFL).

 He is brothers with Al Noga and Niko Noga, both former football players.

 In popular culture

 Pete and his brother Niko were briefly mentioned in an episode of Jon Bois' YouTube series, Pretty Good.